KavetiVishnu/VSDSQUADRON-Mini-Internship/TASK1.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/f7d8e9fd-4a63-4c9f-bd59-d2b1be3310d7" />

-> * The command `cat sum.c` displays the contents of the `sum.c` file in the terminal, allowing users to view the C program without opening an editor.
+> * The command `cat sum.c` displays the contents of the `sum.c` file in the terminal, allowing to view the C program without opening an editor.
 ```
 cat sum.c
 ```